Ankit04042001/nolanAI-clone/README.md

 This is a nextjs project integrated with gemini api and using oAuth with google provider for authentication.
 LocalStorage has been used to store the data.
-No serverside code and database has been used  for this project.

 ## Setup in local environment